-Children should stay well away from any streets and the school parking lot while they are at school.
-Crossing the street only at designated crosswalks, under the supervision of an adult (ideally a crossing guard), is key to reduce the likelihood that your child might be hit.
+Children should stay away from any streets and the school parking lot while they are at school.
+Crossing the street only at designated crosswalks, under the supervision of an adult (ideally a crossing guard), is key to reducing the likelihood that your child might be hit.

-Teach your children to use the sidewalk whenever possible, look both ways before crossing any street, and pay attention to where they are going.
-This is especially important for kids who are old enough to have their cellphone, for instance, and might be distracted by it while crossing the road.
+Teach your children to use the sidewalk whenever possible, look both ways before crossing the street, and pay attention to where they are going.
+This is especially important for kids who are old enough to have their cellphone, for instance, and might be distracted while crossing the road.

 If your child rides a bike to school, ensure they wear a fitted helmet and securely fasten the chin strap.
 Talk to them about the rules of the road as a cyclist, the importance of staying in a bike lane whenever possible, and never using an electronic device while riding.

 If your child takes the school bus, teach them to respect the school bus driver.
-They should always remain seated while on the bus and refrain from distracting conduct, such as throwing things or yelling.
-They should line up for the school bus at least five steps back from the road in a single file line to wait for the bus and remain there until the bus has come to a complete stop and the doors are open before moving forward.
-When dismounting the bus, children should always walk (rather than run) and be careful if they need to cross the street.
+They should always remain seated while on the bus and refrain from distracting behaviour, such as throwing things or yelling.
+They should line up for the school bus at least five steps away from the road in a single file line and wait for the bus.
+They should wait until the bus has come to a complete stop and the doors are open before moving forward.
+When getting off the bus, children should always walk (rather than run) and be careful if they need to cross the street.
 They should never cross between parked cars.

 Being a cautious driver in school zones should be a top priority.
 Plus, it has the added benefit of helping you maintain a safe driving record, which is the single most helpful way to get a low car insurance premium.

 Find the Best Car Insurance Rates

 Compare car insurance quotes from 30+ providers in a single search.
 Start saving money today on the premiums you pay.